Case study: Limitations

 The purported "degrees of freedom" problem that KKV identify is widely considered flawed; while quantitative scholars try to aggregate variables to reduce the number of variables and thus increase the degrees of freedom, qualitative scholars intentionally want their variables to have many different attributes and complexity.
-For example, James Mahoney writes, "the Bayesian nature of process tracing explains why it is inappropriate to view qualitative research as suffering from a small-N problem and certain standard causal identification problems."
-By using Bayesian probability, it may be possible to makes strong causal inferences from a small sliver of data.
+For example, James Mahoney writes, "the Bayesian nature of process of tracing explains why it is inappropriate to view qualitative research as suffering from a small-N problem and certain standard causal identification problems."
+By using Bayesian probability, it may be possible to make strong causal inferences from a small sliver of data.

 KKV also identify inductive reasoning in qualitative research as a problem, arguing that scholars should not revise hypotheses during or after data has been collected because it allows for ad hoc theoretical adjustments to fit the collected data.
 However, scholars have pushed back on this claim, noting that inductive reasoning is a legitimate practice (both in qualitative and quantitative research).

 A commonly described limit of case studies is that they do not lend themselves to generalizability.
 Due to the small number of cases, it may be harder to ensure that the chosen cases are representative of the larger population.
-Some scholars, such as Bent Flyvbjerg, have pushed back on that notion.

 As small-N research should not rely on random sampling, scholars must be careful in avoiding selection bias when picking suitable cases.
 A common criticism of qualitative scholarship is that cases are chosen because they are consistent with the scholar's preconceived notions, resulting in biased research.
 Alexander George and Andrew Bennett also note that a common problem in case study research is that of reconciling conflicting interpretations of the same data.
 Another limit of case study research is that it can be hard to estimate the magnitude of causal effects.